 Crapware refers to applications that come preinstalled on a new computer when you purchase a branded one.
 Also, when you purchase a used computer, you find software that you may not use.
 In short, programs that are not of relevance to you are crapware for you.
-Removing each one manually can be a tiresome job, especially in case of new computers.
+Removing each one manually can be a tiresome job, especially in the case of new computers.
 Examples include and are not limited to the branding of Internet Explorer and other browsers.
-You may also find a video player of some company but you know you will never use it so it is crapware for you.
+You may also find a video player of some company, but you know you will never use it so it is crapware for you.

-Free Crapware Removal Software
+Free Crapware Removal Tools

 The PC Decrapifier